michalbialozyt/michalbialozyt/README.md

 <h1 align="center">Hi 👋, I'm Michał</h1>
-<h3 align="center">A third year student of Automatics and Robotics at the AGH University of Science and Technology</h3>
+<h3 align="center">A fourth year student of Automatics and Robotics at the AGH University of Science and Technology and a C++ software engineer at CAE Flight Services</h3>

 - 🔭 I’m currently working on [a chess application](https://github.com/michalbialozyt/Chess)

-- 🌱 I’m currently learning shell scripting and linux kernel development
+- 🌱 I’m currently learning Rust language.

 - 📫 How to reach me: bialozytmichal@gmail.com